wp-plugins/swfput/readme.txt

 === SWFPut - SWFlash Put ===
 Contributors: EdHynan
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4Q2Y8ZUG8HXLC
-Tags: video, audio, movies, tube, flash, graphics, webcam, movie, cat videos, audio-visual, a/v content Requires at least: 3.0.2
+Tags: video, audio, movies, tube, flash, graphics, web-cam, movie, cat videos, audio-visual, a/v content Requires at least: 3.0.2
-Tested up to: 3.5.2
+Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SWFPut provides a flash video player for posts and a widget and the forms to configure instances with a video source and playback attributes.
+SWFPut provides a flash video player for posts and pages, and a widget, and forms to configure display and video playback.

 == Description ==

-SWFPut  is  a  plugin  for the popular WordPress weblog software.
-It provides a video player program for  the  flash plugin  and  the means to configure an instance with a video source and playback attributes.
-There are two separate com-
-ponents:  the  flash  video player, and the WordPress plugin proper.
-The video player is delivered to site  visitors  by the  plugin  in  the traditional <object ...> block with the necessary arguments.
-Flash video objects may  be  placed  in posts  and  pages,  or in the widget areas supported by your theme (i.e., the plugin includes a widget).
-Video is placed in posts and pages with a shortcode; if you do not know what a shortcode is, or do not want to deal with them, that's  no problem.
-(In fact, it is preferable that the shortcodes not be hand-edited, and they will not  be  discussed  in  detail here.)
-The  plugin  adds  to the administrative interface a full featured form to setup and  add,  or  edit,  or  delete video objects, so the user does not need to be troubled with shortcodes (they will be visible in the editor; you will get used  to  them).
-The flash video widget has a similar full featured form.
+SWFPut helps place flash video within posts, on pages, and in the sidebar or other widget areas (by providing a widget).
+Video objects are placed and configured with forms, so the user doesn't need to learn a shortcode or maintain one with hand-editing.
+A shortcode will be visible in the editor for posts and pages; it can be considered a visual indication that the video is in place.
+The widget does not use a shortcode.
+If you don't know what a shortcode is, that's okay, SWFPut does not require you to know.

+Here are some features of SWFPut to consider if you wonder whether it will suit your purpose:

+*	SWFPut includes and uses its own video player program (that runs in the web browser's flash plugin).
+	It is not designed to work
+	with other flash video player programs.

+*	SWFPut works directly with media file (.flv, .mp4) URLs; that is, SWFPut does *not* embed the video players of providers such as YouTube or Vimeo.
+	SWFPut is for video files which are accessible by URL, whether hosted at your site or off-site.
+	The setup form provides two media lists: one offers media files (.flv, .mp4) that you can upload with the WordPress 'Add Media' feature, and one offer media files (.flv, .mp4) that are found in a search under the "uploads" directory
+	(this allows you upload media files without using the WordPress PHP upload, which might have a size limit too low for audio/visual material).
+Of course, a URL may be placed directly in a text input field.

+*	An initial image (sometimes called a "poster") that will display until the play button is clicked can (and should) be provided.
+The setup form provides for this in the same way as described above.

+*	SWFPut should not interfere with the appearance of a site: a video is presented much like an image
+	(such as .png or .jpg) is, with the same sort of border and optional caption.

+*	SWFPut allows you to set the size of the video player window.
+Generally, you would want the aspect ratio of the window to match that of the video (but that is not required).
+The size of the player window does not need to match the display size of the video frames; the video will be scaled to fit the player window, maintaining the video aspect ratio as set by you or as implied by the width and height.
+	Note that the widths of the page columns set by your theme's CSS limit the width of the player window.

+*	SWFPut allows you to set the display aspect ratio for the video.
+Some video is 'anamorphic' in that the pixel width and height do not match the intended proportion of display width and height.
+You might film your child's school play as 16:9 'widescreen' but use a space saving feature of your recorder that saves the video at 480x360 (which is not 16:9).
+You can set SWFPut to display the video at the intended 16:9 aspect ratio.
+You may set any aspect ratio (make it distorted if you wish).

+*	The core features of the flash video player program included with SWFPut have been verified to work with the Gnash free-software browser plugin, which is good because non-free binary-only software is bad.
+(At the time of this writing, Gnash does not handle the MP4 video container format, so it is preferable that you prepare video in the FLV container, even using the h.264 and AAC codecs.
+Of course, you may use MP4 if you must.)

+*	The flash video player program included with SWFPut is written and compiled with the *Ming* PHP extension, and the code is included, so you may modify the player.

-The plugin does not add any  JavaScript  to  the  pages generated  for  your visitors, which might be helpful if you try  to  keep  your  pages  useful  to  those  who   disable JavaScript  in  their browsers.
+*	SWFPut does not add any JavaScript to the pages generated for your visitors, which might be helpful if you try to keep your pages useful to those who disable JavaScript in their browsers.
 (Such visitors might need to explicitly enable the flash web browser plugin, but that is another, unavoidable, issue.)
-JavaScript  is used in the administrative interface for the forms and  manipulation  of shortcodes  in  the  editor;  but  of  course  you must have JavaScript enabled when you log in to your WordPress site -- this does not affect your visitors.
+JavaScript is only used in the administrative interface for the forms and manipulation of shortcodes in the editor.

-(Note  that  the  SWFPut video player has been coded to work well with the free Gnash web browser plugin, as well as the  closed  binary-only  proprietary version in common use.
-As of this writing, Gnash does not handle  MP4  files  well, even though it handles H.264 video and AAC audio if they are in an FLV container file.)

 == Installation ==

 SWFPut is installed through the WordPress administrative interface.

-* Fetch the SWFPut zip file; save it on your computer
+1. Fetch the SWFPut zip file; save it on your computer

-* Log in at your WordPress site
+1. Log in at your WordPress site

-* Select 'Plugins -> Add New'
+1. Select 'Plugins -> Add New'

-* Select 'Upload'
+1. Select 'Upload'

-* Select 'Browse'
+1. Select 'Browse'

-* In your system's file selector, select the SWFPut zip file;
+1. In your system's file selector, select the SWFPut zip file;
   select 'OK' or equivalent

-* Select 'Install Now'
+1. Select 'Install Now'

-* Select 'Activate Plugin'
+1. Select 'Activate Plugin'

 At this point "SWFlash Put" should be an entry on the plugins page.
 The Settings menu should have an item "SWFPut Plugin".